Referral Code

 Features

-- #1 P2P platform in Nigeria
+- Large NGN P2P marketplace in Nigeria

 - 400+ cryptocurrencies

-- Escrow protection on P2P
+- Escrow protection when trades stay on platform

 - Nigerian Naira support